hpcugent/vsc_user_docs/mkdocs/docs/HPC/conda.md

 Conda modifies the .bashrc file in the user's home directory, which can lead to conflicts and unintended side effects in the user's environment setup.

+You can avoid the change of the `.bashrc` file by activating the environment with `source activate full/path/to/myenv` instead of `conda activate myenv`.